musikele/blog-eleventy/_posts/2025-11-21-Hobby-project-Quando-scade-an-app-to-avoid-food-expiration.md

 ---
-layout: post
+title: 'Hobby project: Quando scade, an app to avoid food expiration'
 date: 2025-11-21T23:00:00.000Z
-title: 'Hobby project: Quando scade, an app to avoid food expiration'
-headerImg: >-
-  /images/receipts_receipt_pay_shopping_wealth_supermarket_currency_finance-1410366.jpg
-description: >
-  **"Quando Scade?"**, in italian, means *"when does it expire?"*.
+description: '**"Quando Scade?"**, in italian, means *"when does it expire?"*.
 The purpose of the project is to get an estimation of expire dates of all the perishable stuff you buy at the supermarket.
-The idea is that, **knowing that something is getting closer to the expiry date, you try to consume it and avoid to throw away.**
+The idea is that, **knowing that something is getting closer to the expiry date, you try to consume it and avoid to throw away.**'
+permalink: /quando-scade-app-idea/
+eleventyExcludeFromCollections: false
 tags:
   - app idea
-permalink: /quando-scade-app-idea/
-eleventyExcludeFromCollections: false
+headerImg: /images/receipts_receipt_pay_shopping_wealth_supermarket_currency_finance-1410366.jpg
+layout: post
 ---

 There are problems and hard problems.
 For problems, we can find solutions that are good and work incredibly fine (think of polinomial algorithms).
-Then there are hard problems, which you can't easily find an easy solution, if it exists (Think of NP problems). \\
+Then there are hard problems, which you can't easily find an easy solution, if it exists (Think of NP problems). \

 Surprisingly, we don't always need the perfect solution.
-Sometimes we can *approximate* with a solution that is *good enough*.
+Sometimes we can _approximate_ with a solution that is _good enough_.
 That's what I wanted to explore with this project I'd like to build.
 The name is...

 ## Quando Scade

-**"Quando Scade?"**, in italian, means *"when does it expire?"*.
+**"Quando Scade?"**, in italian, means _"when does it expire?"_.
 The purpose of the project is to get an estimation of expire dates of all the perishable stuff you buy at the supermarket.
 The idea is that, **knowing that something is getting closer to the expiry date, you try to consume it and avoid to throw away.**

 ### How to make it badly